raas-dev/configent/README.md

 ## 🥾 Up

-VSCode configs and dotfiles are installed per-user.
 **Existing dotfiles at `$HOME` are overridden without prompting.**
+After backing them up, run:

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.67.7/install.sh | sh

-To install system-wide packages, `sudo` password may be asked in the beginning.
+Things are installed primarily per-user, but to install system-wide requirements (such as `git`), `sudo` password may be asked in the beginning.

-If git is not present, it is installed by the Linux distro's package manager or by Xcode Command Line Tools on macOS.

-Then the respective git tag from this repository is cloned as `$HOME/configent`, or main branch is pulled on top of it if the git working copy already exists.
+The respective git tag from this repository is cloned as `$HOME/configent`, or main branch is pulled on top of it if the git working copy already exists.

-After the installation, if you want to use `git` on the machine for any development purposes, you want to set your name and email in `~/.gitconfig`.
+⚠️: After the installation, if you want to use `git` on the machine for any development purposes, you want to set your name and email in `~/.gitconfig`.

 ### Server (default)